tsute/resispart/README.md

 ### 6. Use of the MicrobiomeAnalyst online tools for statistical, visual and meta-analysis of microbiome data

-Link to Archal's MicrobiomeAnalyst tutorial
+Link to Achal's MicrobiomeAnalyst tutorial <font color="red">(Achal, please write your own tutorial, or if you alreay have one, please give me the link so I can embeded the link here)</font>

 ### 7. Beyond microbiome sequence data – Meta-genomic and Meta-transcriptomic data